-The Trust Agreement, the Facilities Lease, and the Lease Agreement were approved by the Board of Supervisors of the City by its Resolution No, adopted by the Board of Supervisors on and approved by the Mayor on, and the sale of the Certificates was authorized by Resolution No, adopted by the Board of Supervisors on and approved by the Mayor on (collectively, the "Resolution").
+The Trust Agreement, the Facilities Lease, and the Lease Agreement were approved by the Board of Supervisors of the City by its Resolution No, adopted by the Board of Supervisors on and approved by the Mayor on and the sale of the Certificates was authorized by Resolution No, adopted by the Board of Supervisors on and approved by the Mayor on (collectively, the "Resolution").
 The Resolution authorized the execution and delivery of up to \$ aggregate principal amount of the Certificates under the Trust Agreement and the payment of a maximum annual Base Rental payment under the Lease Agreement.
 Under Section 9.108 of the Charter of the City, the City is authorized to enter into lease-financing agreements with a public agency or nonprofit corporation only with the assent of the majority of the voters voting upon a proposition for the purpose.
 The lease-financing arrangements with the Trustee for the Certificates do not fall under this provision, since the Trustee is neither a public agency nor a nonprofit corporation.
-Down and a C Duite aire I and Testament Payment of Principal and Interest The principal evidenced and represented by the Certificates will be payable on 1 of each year shown on the inside cover hereof, or upon prepayment prior thereto, and will evidence and represent the sum of the portions of the Base Rental Payments designated as principal components coming due on each 1.
+Payment of Principal and Interest The principal evidenced and represented by the Certificates will be payable on 1 of each year shown on the inside cover hereof, or upon prepayment prior thereto, and will evidence and represent the sum of the portions of the Base Rental Payments designated as principal components coming due on each 1.
 Payment of the principal and premium, if any, of the Certificates upon prepayment or upon the Certificate Payment Date will be made upon presentation and surrender of such Certificates at the Principal Office of the Trustee.
 Principal and premium will be payable in lawful money of the United States of America.
-Interest evidenced and represented by the Certificates will be payable on1 and 1 of each year, commencing on1, 201 (each, an "Interest Payment Date") and continuing to and including their Certificate Payment Dates or on prepayment prior thereto, and will evidence and represent the sum of the portions of the Base Rental designated as interest components coming due on such dates in each year.
+Interest evidenced and represented by the Certificates will be payable on 1 and 1 of each year, commencing on1, 201 (each, an "Interest Payment Date") and continuing to and including their Certificate Payment Dates or on prepayment prior thereto, and will evidence and represent the sum of the portions of the Base Rental designated as interest components coming due on such dates in each year.
 Interest with respect to the Certificates will be calculated on the basis of a 360day year composed of twelve 30-day months.
-Interest evidenced and represented by each Certificate will accrue from the Interest Payment Date next preceding the date of execution and delivery thereof, unless (i) it is executed after a Regular Record Date and before the close of business on the immediately following Interest Payment Date, in which event interest represented thereby will be payable from such Interest Payment Date; or (ii) it is executed prior to the close of business on the first Regular Record Date, Thierest Exament Livie: Of this it is executed briot to the close of historise on the first Reciliar Record Livie
+Interest evidenced and represented by each Certificate will accrue from the Interest Payment Date next preceding the date of execution and delivery thereof, unless (i) it is executed after a Regular Record Date and before the close of business on the immediately following Interest Payment Date, in which event interest represented thereby will be payable from such Interest Payment Date; or (ii) it is executed prior to the close of business on the first Regular Record Date, in which event interest represented thereby will be payable from the date of delivery; provided, however,